RedPRL/algaeff/README.markdown

 # 🦠 Reusable Effects-Based Components

-OCaml is bringing algebraic effects to the mainstream, and this library aims to collect reusable effects-based components we have identified.
+This library aims to collect reusable, general effects-based components we have seen when constructing our proof assistants using OCaml 5.
+All components here have appeared in various tutorials on algebraic effects; `algaeff` wraps these well-known components into an OPAM package.

 ## Stability